About the (former) candidate

 The Stakes are High

-This election is about more than just a seat on the school board – it's about the future of our community.
+My campaign was about more than just a seat on the school board – it was about the future of our community.
 The decisions of our current school board will impact the lives of students, teachers, and families in Appleton for years to come.
 Whether you are a parent with a student in the district, a teacher or school professional, a concerned community member like myself - every single one of us deserves to be heard and have a seat at the table where school board decisions are being made.

 Let's Get to Work!

-I need your support to make this campaign a success.
+I'll need your support if I decide to run for office again.
 If my mission is in line with yours, I hope you will consider joining my team!
-Please contact me at info@votechristycodner.com to learn how to get involved or to request regular updates on my campaign.
+Please contact me at info@votechristycodner.com to join.
 Contact

 Experience and Background: